 - i.
-Description of additional or upgraded management practices, which shall be implemented by the monitoring site and at the Discharger Group member sites represented by the monitoring site to address Water Quality Benchmark exceedances, as follows: - For exceedances of Water Quality Benchmarks for nutrients, the WQMP must specify the following types of management practices: - Improved irrigation efficiency to reduce runoff - Certified nutrient management plans, including crop-specific applied/removed ratios for nitrogen8 the farm evaluation plan template or survey/questionnaire available to its members within 30 days of its approval by the Executive Officer.
+Description of additional or upgraded management practices, which shall be implemented by the monitoring site and at the Discharger Group member sites represented by the monitoring site to address Water Quality Benchmark exceedances, as follows: - For exceedances of Water Quality Benchmarks for nutrients, the WQMP must specify the following types of management practices: - Improved irrigation efficiency to reduce runoff - Certified nutrient management plans, including a consideration of crop-specific applied/removed ratios for nitrogen where available.